larpo1/lavanda-website/src/pages/blog/2019-11-01-lavanda-launches-the-professional-host-alliance.md

 ## What agenda will the Professional Host Alliance pursue?

 The Professional Host Alliance is not a talking shop.
-We are committed to accelerating real industry-wide innovation and change, and most importantly putting professional hosts at the heart of that of that change:
+We are committed to accelerating real industry-wide innovation and change, and most importantly putting professional hosts at the heart of that change:

 * We will develop and promote a shared vision for a sustainable global industry.
 * We will work with OTAs and technology providers to realise that vision and create the missing tools needed to overcome key challenges around professional hosting.